cloudquery/cloudquery/docs/index.md

 CloudQuery needs to be authenticated with your AWS account in order to fetch information about your cloud setup.
-CloudQuery requires only *read* permissions (we will never make any changes to your cloud setup), so, following the priniciple of least privilege, it's recommended to grant it read-only permissions.
+CloudQuery requires only *read* permissions (we will never make any changes to your cloud setup), so, following the principle of least privilege, it's recommended to grant it read-only permissions.

 There are multiple ways to authenticate with AWS, and CloudQuery respects the AWS credential provider chain.
 This means that CloudQuery will follow the following priorities when attempting to authenticate: